kpi-wdc/dj/README.md

 - gulp is installed (run `npm install -g gulp` as admin)
 - karma is installed (run `npm install -g karma` as admin)
 - protractor is installed (run `npm install -g protractor` as admin)
-- firefox and chrome are installed
+- chrome and firefox (optional) are installed

 ## Build